Hypnootize/TF2-HUDs-Archive/README.md

 # Useful TF2 Resources

-First of all, if you are interested in learning on how to create huds or you have questions about them checkout the [Hud Developement Discord](https://discordapp.com/invite/2tDYJSx) and the [TeamFortress.tv Hud Questions Thread](https://www.teamfortress.tv/19073/hud-editing-short-questions-quick-answers)
+If you are interested in learning on how to create huds or you have questions about them checkout the [HUDS.TF DISCORD](https://discordapp.com/invite/pc9ekye)

 ## HUD Installation Guides by omnibombulator: